-The Lost Stories of Gander takes place in the fictional setting of Gander, a once-idyllic land where something sinister is unfolding.
-A villain has figured out how to capture the good stories of the land.
-And while the good stories are disappearing, the bad stories are proliferating!
+Storybirds takes place in the fictional setting of Gander, a once-idyllic land where something sinister is unfolding.
+Good stories are disappearing, while the bad stories are proliferating!
 Every night, when the children of Gander go to sleep, they ask their parents to read them a bedtime story.
 But the stories they hear are teaching them to delight in the misfortunes of others, among other unsavory things.
 As a result, all of the children of Gander are rotten!

 …Well, almost all of the children are rotten.
 There are two children who have been insulated from the contaminating influences of the bad stories.
 One of them is Gavin, the new kid in Gander who moved there after spending his entire life (all 10 years of it) on a remote oceanic island where his father made up his own bedtime stories and his parents studied the world’s only population of the Chatterby Giant Mouse.
 The second kid is Rennet Maximilian Walter Paxton Stoddellmeyer III (better known as Mousey) whose father Mr. Stoddellmeyer–owner of Stoddellmeyer’s Stinky Cheeses–is too busy to read stories to his son.